travis-ci/docs-travis-ci-com/blog/_posts/2013-07-21-deploying-to-openshift.md

 That's it!

+To provide the best service possible, Travis CI has teamed up with OpenShift as a [partner](https://www.openshift.com/partners) and there is an official [Travis CI QuickStart](https://www.openshift.com/quickstarts/travis-ci-on-openshift) to get you going.

 This feature is immediately available to all our users including our [Travis Pro](http://travis-ci.com) customers.

 For more information, see [the documentation](/docs/user/deployment/openshift).